Friday, 17 December 2010 | By: Amie Pettitt Thriller

 For my website feedback, I asked older people to analyze my website and give me some possible feedback.
 One suggestion was that ' I should think about the colours, text and layout of some parts of the information'.
 I took this statement into account, I originally had bright orange and yellow on my website, but I after receiving this feedback, and I thought it was a little too vibrant for a website.
 I switched to a cool blue, which creates the sense of a calm and soothing atmosphere.
 I also changed the size of the text, so the audience was able to read it.
 Personally, I am pleased that I changed my colour scheme to a much more cooler and softer colour tone, rather than the vibrant theme I had before.
 This new colour scheme works well with the website as I whole, and its not too distracting and not to simple either.

-'The moving imagery at the top is very stylish and creative, which works well with the rest of the page'.
 I agree and disagree with this comment, I agree that it looks stylish and unique, but on the other hand there is a slight problem when it slides off screen, which is hardly noticeable, but you can slightly see it.
 For the moving imagery I got the inspiration from 'The Script's' website and decided to use it within my website.
 I like the moving imagery at the top, but I could have imported some more images, as there is only a couple rotating.
 However, I am pleased with what I have done, and think the overall presentation is professional.

 How did you use new media technologies in the construction and research, planning and evaluation stages?